-FY15 featured 57 meetings across a diverse range of the life sciences that attracted the participation of 13,417 scientists from all over the world (87 countries).
-The majority of scientists were affiliated with academia (68%), with the remainder (25%) coming from industry, government and nonprofit/nongovernment organizations (7% of participants did not disclose their affiliation).
-FY15 student and postdoc participation was 41%.
-The majority of attendees (68%) who disclosed year of birth were under 45 years of age.
+Keystone Symposia's FY16 year (July 2015 — June 2016) featured 59 conferences across a diverse range of the life sciences that attracted the participation of 12,675 scientists from 87 countries.
+Sixty-five percent of participants were affiliated with academia, with the remainder coming from industry, government and nonprofit/nongovernment organizations; seven percent of participants did not disclose their affiliation.
+FY16 student and postdoc participation was 37%.
+The majority of attendees (65%) who disclosed year of birth were under 45 years of age.
 In general, attendee demographics were similar to those of the previous two years.

 Some notable achievements and milestones included:

-- Keystone Symposia awarded 466 scholarships for meeting attendance to deserving graduate students and postdoctoral fellows, funded by its own operating fund as well as generous donor support.
+- Keystone Symposia awarded 409 scholarships for conference attendance to deserving graduate students and postdoctoral fellows, funded by its own operating fund as well as generous donor and grant support.

-- Women were well-represented among scholarship recipients (54%).
-Ninety-eight scholarships were awarded to students and postdoctoral fellows from underrepresented backgrounds.
-The majority of those recipients were Hispanic American (55%) and African American (26%).
+- Women were well-represented among scholarship recipients (58%).
+Fifty scholarships were awarded to students and postdoctoral fellows from underrepresented backgrounds.
+The majority of those recipients were Hispanic American (50%) and African American (46%).

-- Exit survey respondents gave high ratings for professional development opportunities at the Keystone Symposia conferences regardless of career stage, affiliation or meeting role.
-Eighty percent agreed that they made a useful contact at the conference they attended that will lead to a collaboration or sharing of information, data or techniques.
-Similarly, respondents recognized that the meeting had potential to impact their research regardless of career stage or affiliation.
-Eighty-eight percent of attendees agreed that the conference facilitated interactions between junior and senior investigators.
+- Attendees completing the exit surveys gave high ratings for professional development opportunities at Keystone Symposia conferences regardless of career stage, affiliation or meeting role.
+Seventy-nine percent agreed that they made a useful contact at the conference they attended that will lead to a collaboration or sharing of information, data or techniques.
+Similarly, respondents recognized that the conference had the potential to impact their research regardless of career stage or affiliation.
+Eighty-seven percent of attendees agreed that the conference facilitated interactions between junior and senior investigators.

-- Exit survey respondents reported very high ratings for the scientific content of the meetings regardless of age, region, affiliation or occupation, continuing the same trend observed over the last few years.
-Ninety-two percent of participants rated the scientific content "Excellent" or "Very Good."
+- Exit survey respondents reported very high ratings for the scientific content of the conferences regardless of age, region, affiliation or occupation, continuing the same trend observed over the last few years.
+Ninety-one percent of participants rated the scientific content "Excellent" or "Very Good."